oyeharry/modugen/README.md

 ## Generating module directory

 1. Create a module template directory structure like the following.
-Your CoreModule template directory is inside src directory now including all related files.
+Now your CoreModule template directory is inside src directory including all related files.

    ```
    ├── templates